rbgvictoria/keybase-redevelopment/source/index.md

 intact for now, is at
 https://github.com/rbgvictoria/keybase/blob/master/js/jquery.keybase.key.js.
-This needs to be changed to vanilla Javascript though before we do the redevelopment of VicFlora next (financial) year. @twocngdagz, please make a judgement whether we should replace it as part of this project, or whether we should postpone it.
+This needs to be changed to vanilla Javascript though before we do the redevelopment of VicFlora next (financial) year. &commat;twocngdagz, please make a judgement whether we should replace it as part of this project, or whether we should postpone it.
 If we are going to do it now, there are some changes I would like to make.